shannon-lab/zapdos/doc/content/source/kernels/AxisymmetricCurlZ.md

 ## Overview

-`AxisymmetricCurlZ` computes that the Z-component of an axisymmetric curl.
+`AxisymmetricCurlZ` computes the Z-component of an axisymmetric curl.

 The Z-component of an axisymmetric curl is defined as: